hafxmhd/Netflix-GPT/README.md

 This is a movie recommendation website developed using React and Tailwind.
 The movie database used is TMDB and firebase is used for user authentication.
+Also Chat-GPT search feature is integrated for searching movies.

 # Getting Started with Create React App